cjohansen/courier/README.md

 I wrote for using Pharmacist primarily for HTTP requests.
 It attempts to present the most useful aspects of Pharmacist in a much less ceremonious API that is closer to traditional low-level HTTP libraries.

+As always, [Magnar Sveen](https://github.com/magnars) has been an important contributor to the design of the API.

 ## License